 Unless your goal is to irreversibly damage your hair, you need to make sure it’s at its healthiest before attempting any hair growth goals!
 Observe your hair for a second, what do you see?
 Dry scalp, breakage, thinning, and heat damage are all things you need to take care of before moving forward.
 Thinning and breakage around the edges and nape are especially a big deal because they can get out of hand and eventually cause balding.

 Various natural oils and low manipulation styles have been the go-to for so many women, but no matter what you try, the key is to always start at the scalp.
-Products like ORS HAIRestore Hair Fertilizer with Nettle Leaf and Horsetail Extract works wonders for scalp health and hair growth.
+Products like Organic Root Stimulator HAIRestore Hair Fertilizer with Nettle Leaf and Horsetail Extract works wonders for scalp health and hair growth.
 Massaging a liberal amount of the nutrient-rich formula on your scalp relieves dryness, stimulates hair follicles, and strengthens hair.

 After your hair has seen some progress from restoration efforts, you can then think about what your next steps will be!